When Antonio Inoki retired The Great Antonio from wrestling on December 9th, 1977, it nearly proved deadly for the famed

 Great Antonio – Who Was He?

-Antonio Barichievich made Montreal, Quebec, his home but was born on October 10th, 1925, and moved to Canada from Yugoslavia when he was 20.
-As early as age six, he claimed to have worked with a pick and shovel, and then at twelve, he was pulling tree stumps out of the ground with a cable around his neck.
+Antonio Barichievich made Montreal, Quebec, his home but was born on October 10th, 1925, and moved to Canada from the former Yugoslavia by his late teens.
+Curiously, as early as age six, he claimed to have worked with a pick and shovel, and then at twelve; he was uprooting tree stumps out of the ground with a cable around his neck.

-As a teenager, he entered strongman competitions in Canada, and his popularity grew rapidly.
-Some of the feats of strengths the famed strongman was purported to have done included pulling a 433-ton train almost 20 meters along its tracks, which is recognized in the 1952 Guinness Book of Records, pulling four buses full of passengers along Montreal’s St. Catherine Street, and in 1956 dragging a Chevrolet attached only by his hair.
+Once in Canada, he entered strongman competitions, and his popularity grew rapidly.
+Some of the feats of strengths the famed strongman was purported to have done included pulling a 433-ton train almost 20 meters along its tracks, which is recognized in the 1952 Guinness Book of Records, pulling four buses full of passengers along Montreal’s St. Catherine Street, and in 1956 dragging a Chevrolet attached only by his long mangy hair.

-Not to mention, he had the ability of supposedly being able to eat 25 chickens in one sitting, and he owned the world’s biggest rocking chair at the time.
-During training, he claimed that he ran into trees head-on after sprinting distances of 60 meters.
+Not to mention, he could supposedly eat at least 25 chickens in one sitting, and he owned the world’s biggest rocking chair at the time.
+During training, he claimed he ran into trees head-on after sprinting distances of 60 meters!

 The Great Antonio Drew Crowds in His Early Wrestling Years